Cordt Weinstein

-Cordt Weinstein (born March 2, 1972) is an American retired professional soccer player who played nine seasons with the Long Island Rough Riders.
+Cordt Weinstein (born March 2, 1972) is an American professional soccer coach and former player who played as a striker.

-Player
+He spent nine seasons with the Long Island Rough Riders and also played with the MetroStars in Major League Soccer.

+Playing career

 Weinstein attended Southern Connecticut State University, playing on the men's soccer team from 1989 to 1993.
 In 1990 and 1992, Weinstein and his team mates won the NCAA Division II Men's Soccer Championship.

 In 1994, Weinstein signed with the Long Island Rough Riders of the USISL.
 In 1996, the Rough Riders loaned Weinstein to the New York Fever of the A-League for the months of August and September.
 In 2001, Weinstein was loaned to MetroStars.

-Coach
+Coaching career

 In 1993, Weinstein became an assistant coach at St. John the Baptist Diocesan High School in West Islip, New York.
 He was elevated to head coach in 2002.